BFoxyfox/UrbanTerror434_mod/README.md

 --- | --- | ---
 savepos / save | - | Save the current position
 loadpos / load | - | Load the last saved position
-freeSave | - | Turn (ON/OFF) the free position saving (if it's enabled)
-hidePlayers | - | Make all other players invisible (Jump Mode only) infiniteStamina / stamina | - | Turn (ON/OFF) infinite stamina (Jump Mode only)
+loadSpeed | - | Load the last saved position with current speed and view angles freeSave | - | Turn (ON/OFF) the free position saving (if it's enabled) hidePlayers | - | Make all other players invisible (Jump Mode only) infiniteStamina / stamina | - | Turn (ON/OFF) infinite stamina (Jump Mode only)